nf-core/configs/docs/wcm.md

 All nf-core pipelines have been successfully configured for use on the panda cluster at the WCM.

 To use, run the pipeline with `-profile wcm`.
-This will download and launch the [`wcm.config`](../conf/wcm.config) which has been pre-configured with a setup suitable for the Pasteur cluster.
+This will download and launch the [`wcm.config`](../conf/wcm.config) which has been pre-configured with a setup suitable for the WCM slurm cluster.
 Using this profile, a docker image containing all of the required software will be downloaded, and converted to a Singularity image before execution of the pipeline.

 ## Running the workflow on the Pasteur cluster